vennbury/lessons/python/basics/exceptions-and-error-handling/exceptions-and-raising-errors.md

 ## Exceptions

 As you have likely seen, writing code without errors is hard.
 To help with errors, we can use methods of exception handling to direct our program when an error has occurred such as using the try/except structure and raising errors.
+Python errors return a traceback, which is information about the error such as the error message, the line number where the error occurred, and the sequence of functions that led to that error.

 <br>